n2vram/pynumparser/README.rst

-pynumparser 1.3
+pynumparser 1.4
 ===============

 Summary
 -------

 This library provides two classes for parsing simple integer or floating piont numbers and numeric sequences, optionally enforcing value limits.
-These can be used directly or as the *type* parameter of an argument within an *argparse.ArgumentParser*.
+These can be used as explicit objects or as the *type* parameter of an argument within an *argparse.ArgumentParser*.

 - **NumberSequence** parses an input string and yields a sequence of numbers, optionally ensuring they are within the given limits.
 It will also convert a sequence of numbers into the string form